MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/introduction-apple.md

 1. Download the [App Center SDK](https://github.com/Microsoft/AppCenter-SDK-Apple/releases) frameworks provided as a zip file.

 2. Unzip the file and you will see a folder called **AppCenter-SDK-Apple** that contains different frameworks for each App Center service on each platform folder.
-The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.
+The framework called `AppCenter` is required in the project as it contains code that's shared between the different modules.

 3. [Optional] Create a subdirectory for 3rd-party-libraries.
    * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now.